-We understand that there are some people who might be reluctant to trust Amazon.com, like they would be with most other websites where you have to put in your credit card information and pay someone money.
-But we here at Techboomers wouldn't be showing you how to use Amazon if it wasn't safe to begin with, and there were easy ways to keep yourself protected while using it.
+We understand that there are some people who might be reluctant to trust Amazon.com, like they would be with other e-commerce websites such as eBay.com or NewEgg.com.
+Sometimes, it can be difficult to trust websites where you have to enter your credit card information and/or pay someone money.
+But we here at TechBoomers wouldn't be showing you how to use Amazon if it wasn't safe to begin with, and there are a few easy ways to keep yourself protected while using it.

-Contact third-party sellers directly.
-You can do this by finding the product that you want, clicking on the seller's user name, and then under "Further Information”, clicking Contact the Seller.
-This will allow you to ask them any questions you have about their product, from its condition to its estimated delivery time.
+You can contact the seller of an item directly by viewing the product that you want, clicking on the seller's user name, and then clicking Contact the Seller under "Further Information”.
+This will allow you to ask the seller any questions you have about their product, from its condition to its estimated delivery time.

-Don't make payments outside of Amazon.
-Some sellers may ask you to make a payment for their merchandise outside of Amazon, and say that Amazon will guarantee the payment, refund your money if you're not satisfied, or will be paid what they are owed after the transaction is over.
-This is generally not a good idea, as the person is likely, at best, trying to get out of having to pay Amazon any money for their sale, and at worst is running a scam.
+Some sellers may ask you to make a payment for their merchandise outside of Amazon.
+They may also add that Amazon will guarantee the payment, refund your money if you're not satisfied, or will be paid what they are owed after the transaction is over.
+However, it is generally not a good idea to go along with this, for at least two reasons.
+First is that the seller may be trying to get out of having to pay Amazon any money for their sale.
+Second is that the seller might outright be running a scam.
 When possible, pay for your merchandise bought on Amazon through Amazon to avoid complications.

 When in doubt, log into your account on Amazon and check your order history and account settings.
 If nothing is out of place, then chances are that you're dealing with a fake email.
 It's best to just delete it.

 If you think someone has figured out how to get into your Amazon account, or might know a way in, go to your account settings and change your password.
 This may throw them off.